Where is this feature available?

-Would you rather go through a tutorial about actions instead of this feature reference?
-Check out our Complete guide to event tracking.
+Looking for a tutorial about how to use Actions?
+Check out our guide to event tracking.

 - 'Clicked sign up button'